shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 time: 15 minutes
 supplies: U.S. Puzzle, Globe
 ```
+> Bartholdi had created many other statues and monuments, but this one was to be very special.
+It was to be a present from the people of France to the people of America, as a remembrance of the old friendship between the two countries.

 When the Statue of Liberty was unveiled in New York’s harbor in 1886,
 the United States had grown to 38 states.
 Colorado was the most